minio/docs/source/operations/cert-manager.rst

 .. image:: /images/k8s/cert-manager-graph.png
    :width: 600px
-   :alt: A graph of the namespaces in a Kubernetes cluster.
-At the root level is a ClusterIssuer that issues certificates to each of the other namespaces.
-Three other namespaces exist under root.
-The Operator namespace has its own Issuer, as do namespaces for Tenant-1 and Tenant-2.
-A dotted line going from each Tenant namespace back ot the Operator has text that the Operator must trust the Tenant certificates.
+   :alt: A graph of the namespaces in a Kubernetes cluster showing the relationship between the root level ClusterIssuer and three other namespaces with their own Issuer.
    :align: center